Yesterday saw the 14 year anniversary of QTest’s release. I still remember that day.

 I recall writing a few tutorials on how to make your weapons fire multiple rockets, which would spin around using trigonometric functions I had just learnt that day in school.
 I got into 3D modelling and 2D texture mapping.
 I got into level design and writing specs.
-I created a website and joined Captured.com as an editor.
+I created a website and joined Captured.com, a Quake-modding news website, as an editor.

 I guess you could say that thanks to QTest, I learned how to program in C and C++, learned how to use 3D Studio to create models, learned basic computer science concepts while making game levels, develop pretty good Photoshop skills while texturing all the models.
 I created a modification for Quake which had my entire high school as the game level, and enemy players looked like the principal.
 Players were dressed with the school’s uniform.
 It was a hit in my high school’s new LAN, where we would stay after school to have huge 16 player deathmatch skirmishes.
 The teachers, of course, didn’t agree with us shooting down other students, then Columbine happened, and my Quake mod was forever deleted.
 Wish I had backed it up…